In this 4-minute read:

-Yelp and Google both have the ability for any of their users to report suspicious reviews.
-See our complete guide to removing fake reviews, and help report false reviews when you come across them.
+Yelp and Google both have the ability for any of their users to report suspicious reviews for possible removal by the platform administrators.
+To learn more, see our complete guide to removing fake reviews, and help report false reviews when you come across them.

-Beyond the search engines and review platforms cracking down and trying to provide the best customer experience for their users, even the authorities take this seriously and have put laws into place to protect people from unjust review practices.
+In addition to the popular search engines and review platforms cracking down and trying to provide the best customer experience for their users, law enforcement and regulatory authorities are taking this type of false information seriously and have put laws into place to protect people from unjust review practices.

 Purposely misleading customers violates federal law and can be grounds for a lawsuit under the Lanham Act, which was enacted by Congress in 1946.
 The Lanham Act was put into place for trademark registration and protection, but it also covers deceptive advertising practices.

-Just this year, the Federal Trade Commission (FTC) brought its first case against fake paid reviews in which a company posted fake reviews on Amazon for their weight-loss supplement.
+In recent years, the Federal Trade Commission (FTC) brought a case against fake paid reviews in which a company posted fake reviews on Amazon for a weight-loss supplement.
 This led to an investigation into their product and huge financial obligations.

 Should I just ignore online reviews?

-Pay attention to owner responses on Google and Yelp reviews.
+Pay attention to business owners’ responses on Google and Yelp reviews.
 These can offer you more insight into fake negative reviews and give you more information about how businesses treat their customers.

 Online reviews can tell you the good, the bad, and the ugly about the businesses you are researching, and that research is important for making sure you get the best customer experience possible.